The Food Standards Agency will be what is known as the ‘Controller’ of the personal data provided to us.

 What we do with it

-We retain personal information only for as long as necessary to carry out these functions, and in line with our retention policy.
-This means that this information will be retained for 7 years from receipt.
+We retain personal data only for as long as necessary to carry out these functions, and in line with our retention policy.
+This means that this data will be retained for seven years from receipt.

 All the personal data we process is located on servers within the European Union.
 Our cloud based services have been procured through the government framework agreements and these services have been assessed against the national cyber security centre cloud security principles.

 No third parties have access to your personal data unless the law allows them to do so.
-In line with this commitment your information may be passed to other relevant departments with an interest in either novel foods or GM issues.
+In line with this commitment your information may be passed to other relevant government departments, public bodies, and organisations with an interest in either novel foods or GM issues.
+We may also share the data as part of risk evaluation and analysis with public bodies or other organisations to assist them in the performance of their official duties or when it is in the public interest.

 If you are not satisfied with our response or believe we are processing your personal data not in accordance with the law you can complain to the Information Commissioner’s Office (ICO).